anna099/hegel/observing-nature/3-organic.md

-reaction, or irritability, and reproduction.'[^65] The reason for this is that, when a rational observer (like a nineteenth-century scientist) comes up with a law such as, 'sensibility and irritability stand in inverse relations of magnitude, so that as the one increases, the other diminishes', she is ignoring the fact that these factors -- sensibility and irritability -- are not separable, wholly distinct quantities, but *modalities* of the same whole (that is, the organism).[^66] If this is unclear, Hegel makes it clearer by use of an analogy:
+reaction, or irritability, and reproduction.'[^65] The reason for this is that, when a rational observer (like a nineteenth-century scientist) comes up with a law such as, 'sensibility and irritability stand in inverse relations of magnitude, so that as the one increases, the other diminishes', they are ignoring the fact that these factors -- sensibility and irritability -- are not separable, wholly distinct quantities, but *modalities* of the same whole (that is, the organism).[^66] If this is unclear, Hegel makes it clearer by use of an
+analogy:

 > Just as [a] hole and what fills it and what is removed from it are
 > *qualitatively opposed*, what is real in them and its determinate magnitude